Escaping the curse of dimensionality in Bayesian model based clustering: Limiting Behavior of High-Dimensional Bayesian Clustering

-Under a {general} Bayesian framework, model \eqref{eq:mix} {becomes}
+Under a general Bayesian framework, model \eqref{eq:mix} {becomes}

 where {$\{\pi_h\} \sim Q_0 $ denotes a suitable prior for the mixture weights.
-Examples include stick-breaking \citep{sethuraman1994} constructions under a DP or PY specification or a $k$-dimensional Dirichlet distribution with the dimension $k$ given a prior following an MFM approach.}
+Examples include stick-breaking \citep{sethuraman1994} constructions or a $k$-dimensional Dirichlet distribution with the dimension $k$ given a prior following a mixture of finite mixtures (MFMs) approach.}